department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/bad-address-indicator/README.md

 |----------|-------------|---------------|-------------------|
 |Number of addresses with the bad address indicator| ?|?|?|

-**Key Result #2** -- Increase the number of amailing ddresses updated per week by 25% from baseline for four weeks in a row.
+**Key Result #2** -- Increase the number of mailing addresses updated per week by 25% from baseline for four weeks in a row.

 |KPI/metric|Baseline|Post-launch #1| Post-launch #2|
 |----------|-------------|---------------|-------------------|
 |Number of mailing address updates|?|?|?|

-## Solution approach

-### Key dates

-- January 2022: PM/PO working on discovery for this project.
-- February 2022: Kickoff; Start design
-- March 2022: Design intent
-- April 2022: Mostly on hold in favor of other project work
-- May 2022: Resume project; High fidelity mocks

 ## Design